nour-developer1/Amazon-Web-Scraper-Project/README.md

 * Add proxy and user-agent rotation to minimize blocking.
 * Extend functionality to track price changes over time.
 * Automate scheduling with tools like Airflow or Cron.

-## Disclaimer

-This project is intended for **educational purposes only**.
-Scraping Amazon or other e-commerce websites may violate their Terms of Service.
-Always check the legality and ethical implications before deploying web scrapers in production.